motiv-labs/janus/README.md

 This API Gateway offers powerful, yet lightweight features that allow fine gained control over your API ecosystem.

 * **RESTFul API** - Full programatic access to the internals makes it easy to manage your API users, keys and Api Configuration from within your systems
-* **Multiple access protocols** - Out of the box, we support Token-based, Basic Auth and Keyless access methods
+* **Multiple access protocols** - Out of the box, we support JWT, OAtuh2, Basic Auth and Keyless access methods
 * **Rate Limiting** - Easily rate limit your API users, rate limiting is granular and can be applied on a per-key basis
 * **API Versioning** - API Versions can be easily set and deprecated at a specific time and date
 * **Analytics logging** - Record detailed usage data on who is using your API's (raw data only)

-The API Gateway is written in Go, which makes it fast and easy to set up.
-Its only dependencies are a Mongo database (for analytics) and Redis, though it can be deployed without either (not recommended).

 ## Installation